Human Resource Management MSc

 This session will help students to prepare for assessment centres which are used as part of an organisation’s recruitment processes for jobs in industry or academia, in particular for highly competitive positions.

 - Interview Techniques for Masters Students

-A training session especially for masters students that explores the whole competitive process of the interview from preparation to presenting and demonstrating your interest on the day.
+A training session tailored for masters students that explores the competitive process of a job interview from preparation to presenting and demonstrating your interest on the day.

 - Transferrable Skills for Masters Students

 Students are encouraged to widen their skills base during postgraduate study in response to employer demand for transferrable skills as well as intellectual knowledge.